 These are some of my go-to eye products now for everyday use, when I’m happy with a single shade on my eyes.
 They’re quick and fuss-free to apply, and great for low-maintenance looks.

-These products were provided for review, but this is my honest opinion.
+These products were provided for editorial consideration, but this is my honest opinion.
 This post also contains affiliate links – if you decide to click through and support Lab Muffin financially (at no extra cost to you), thank you!
 For more information, see Disclosure Policy.